Ringtail: Range and habitat

-Fossils assigned to B. astutus dating back to the early Pliocene era have been found as far north as Washington.
+Fossils assigned to B. astutus dating back to the early Pliocene epoch have been found as far north as Washington.

 Diet

 Small vertebrates such as passerine birds, rats, mice, squirrels, rabbits, snakes, lizards, frogs, and toads are the most important foods during winters.
 However, the ringtail is omnivorous, as are all procyonids.
 Berries and insects are important in the diet year-round, and become the primary part of the diet in spring and summer, along with other fruit.

 As an omnivore the ringtail enjoys a variety of foods in its diet, the majority of which is made up of animal matter.
 Insects and small mammals such as rabbits, mice, rats and ground squirrels are some examples of the ringtail's carnivorous tendencies.
 Occasionally the ringtail will also eat fish, lizards, birds, snakes and carrion.
 The ringtail also enjoys juniper, hack and black berries, persimmon, prickly pear, and fruit in general.
 They have even been observed partaking from birdseed feeders, hummingbird feeders, sweet nectar or sweetened water.

 The results of a study of scat from ringtails on Isla San José, Baja California Sur, showed that the ringtail tended to prey on whatever was most abundant during each respective season.
 During the spring the ringtail's diet consisted largely of insects, showing up in about 50% of the analyzed feces.
 Small rodents, snakes, and some lizards were also present.
 Plant matter was presented in large amounts, around 59% of the collected feces contained some type of plant, with fruits of Phaulothamnus, Lycium, and Solanum most common.
 The large amount of ironwood seeds and leaves demonstrated that these fleshy fruits were an obvious favorite of the ringtail.